Kinematic Hopf Algebra for BCJ Numerators in Heavy-Mass Effective Field Theory and Yang-Mills Theory: From HEFT to Yang-Mills

+A natural question arises as to how the known generalised gauge symmetry of the BCJ numerators in YM \cite{Bern:2008qj,Bern:2010yg,Bern:2010ue} manifests itself after taking the decoupling limit on the HEFT numerators.
+In this limit, the propagator matrix will become degenerate, which implies that one can add or subtract terms in its kernel and obtain a family of valid BCJ numerators.

-Finally, we remark that our BCJ numerators for $n$-point pure YM amplitudes have some similarity with those given in \cite{Cheung:2021zvb}.
-Both constructions maintain gauge invariance and crossing symmetry of $n{-}1$ external legs, and contain linear spurious poles.
-Intriguingly, we also observe that the numerator of~\cite{Cheung:2021zvb} has $2\, \mathsf F_{n-3}$ terms, while ours has $\mathsf F_{n-3}$ terms.
-It would be interesting to further unravel the connections between these two constructions.
+Finally, we highlight potential connections between our and other approaches in the literature, e.g.~in \cite{Bridges:2019siz, Mizera:2019blq,He:2021lro, Cheung:2021zvb}.
+For example, the construction of \cite{Cheung:2021zvb} also maintains gauge invariance and crossing symmetry of $n{-}1$ external legs, and contains linear spurious poles.
+Intriguingly, the numerator of \cite{Cheung:2021zvb} for $n$ gluons has $2\, \mathsf F_{n-2}$ terms, while ours has $\mathsf F_{n-2}$.
+We also note the appearance in \cite{He:2021lro} of Cayley's trees in the construction of BCJ numerators, and it is well-known that Fubini numbers are related to such graphs.
+It would be interesting to explore the connections among these approaches.